 - Breakouts appear in places where they usually occur.

 Breakouts may last for several months or years.
 But skin purging has a certain duration, and it will not continue beyond that period.
-This, again, depends on certain factors.

 How Long Does A Purge Last?

 This depends on your cell renewal cycle.
 The skin cells are constantly replacing themselves.
 Once you exfoliate the dead skin cells from the topmost layer, the new skin cells replace them.
-For adults, this cell renewal process takes about a month.
+For adults, this cell renewal process takes a month.
 However, with age, this process slows down.
-So, skin purging should last anywhere between 4-6 weeks.
+Hence, skin purging should last anywhere between 4-6 weeks.

 How To Minimize The Severity Of The Purge